 What you need to know before you or your child are given Fluarix Tetra:

-Fluarix Tetra is suitable for use in adults and children from three years of age.
+Fluarix Tetra is suitable for use in adults and children from six months of age.

 To make sure that Fluarix Tetra is suitable for you or your child, it is important to tell your doctor or pharmacist if any of the points below apply to you or your child.
 If there is anything you do not understand, ask your doctor or pharmacist to explain.

 Do not use Fluarix Tetra if:

 - you or your child are allergic to the active substances or any of the other ingredients of this medicine (listed in section six of Fluarix Tetra patient information leaflet) or any components that may be present in very small amounts such as eggs (ovalbumin or chicken proteins), formaldehyde, gentamycin sulphate or sodium deoxycholate.